SalesforceLabs/ActionPlansV4/README.md

 # Using Action Plans with Custom Objects

-## To Start Using an Object with Action Plans
+## Start Using an Object with Action Plans

 1. Create the object and be sure to check "Track Activities" for the object attrributes
 1. Create a lookup field from Action Plan to the object. **Name the field the same as the object name.** The field label can be anything.